armory/docs/content/en/docs/release-notes/rn-armory-halyard/_index.md

 layout: release-notes-all
 semver_list: true
 description: >
-  Armory-extended Halyard  is an extended version of Halyard that deploys Armory features.
+  Release notes for Armory-extended Halyard, an extended version of Halyard that deploys Armory features
 ---

 > You can find [Armory's releases notes here]({{< ref "rn-armory-spinnaker" >}}).